+In this case, your application will need to go to the adjudicators.
 You must tell us whether you wish to attend a hearing in person to give oral submissions in front of the adjudicators, as well as whether you wish to be represented.

 When you submit your application you should also include any testimonial or other supporting evidence that you wish to rely on.

-The adjudicators that consider your case will make their decision within 56 days of us receiving all the required information, unless you agree to a postponement.
+The adjudicators that consider your case will normally make their decision within 56 days of us receiving all the required information, unless you agree to a postponement.

 For more information about restoration after a removal order see: